indomitableSwan/circuit-buddy/README.md

 Caveats and limitations:
 - _keeping time_: Press the reset button to restart the board.
 It's a good idea to do this after each session flow, because time drifts!
 This is a fundamental constraint of the hardware.
-- There is currently no support built in for adjusting your settings from the defaults.
+- _defaults_: There is currently no support built in for adjusting your settings from the defaults.
 But you can manually change them!

 # Setting up your device
 ## Dependencies